-Mike: For more pictures of Sunshine Lakes from the 1930s, please see our post on Sunshine Lakes.
+Editor: For more pictures of Sunshine Lakes from the 1930s, please see our post on Sunshine Lakes.

 The Haddon Cabaña Club was a private swim club located off of Hazel Avenue (now Las Brisas Boulevard).
 The club opened in the late 1950s as a lead in for residential development, but closed in the early 1970s.